Top 5 Causes of Staff Demotivation in the Workplace

-When your employee feels like they have been listened to, their emotions may soften.
-If need be, schedule a time the next day to discuss it again with them as it can give your employee time and space to gain control over their emotions.
+When employees feel they have been listened to, their emotions may soften.
+If need be, schedule a time the next day to discuss it again with them, as it can give your employees time and space to gain control over their emotions.

-When your employee can’t identify why something didn’t work, they’ll be unmotivated to do the task again.
+When employees can't identify why something didn't work, they'll be unmotivated to do the task again.

 Attribution errors often happen when your employees are finding excuses not to complete the task.
 These can include calling in sick, pleading overcommitment, trying to give the job to someone else, or claiming they are time-poor.

 Help your employee identify why the task seems impossible to complete and help them move past the challenge.